-These non-human beings are to be found in mythology and folk-lore and are associated with magic and astonishing skills/craftsmanship; the elves, dwarfs, gnomes to name a few - the worlds in which they live are never named so that we do not know if it is the same Otherworld or if there are many.
+These non-human beings are to be found in Faerie Stories and folk-lore are associated with magic and astonishing skills/craftsmanship; these are the elves, dwarfs and gnomes to name but a few.
+The worlds in which they live are never named so that we do not know if it is the same Otherworld or if there are many.

-Nikola Tesla (Physicist 1856-1943). is attributed with saying “If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.”
+Nikola Tesla (Physicist 1856-1943). is attributed with saying “If you want to find the secrets of the universe, think in terms of energy, frequency and vibration".
 It is perhaps that ALL realms (worlds) are in the same geographical space but it is the different frequency levels and vibrational rates at which their energy operates that separates them.
-Are there special times or indeed special places where, by some freak of physics, these levels are able to crossover and interact with each other.
-Places that are known as 'Thin Places' because the dividing line between these energies is indeed very thin.
+Are there special times or indeed special places where, by some freak of physics, these frequencies and vibrations are able to achieve a 'crossover point' where they can interact with each other?
+Places that are known as 'Thin Places' may be just such places; called 'thin' because the dividing line between these energies is indeed very thin.

 'Pwyll, Prince of Dyfed' - Pwyll wrongly chases Arawn's hunting dogs of a stag they have brought down to allow his own hounds to have the kill and has to pay Otherworldly penance. - What part of 'crossing' the owner of white dogs with red ears did he think was a good idea?
 Everyone knows that white animals with red ears are 'Otherworld' animals.
 Never mess with white animals with red ears (or their owner).